Green Salad With Easy Balsamic Vinaigrette

 -

-Rinse the mixed leafy greens in cold water, then spin them completely dry so the vinaigrette sticks instead of sliding off.
+Rinse the mixed leafy greens under cool water, then spin or pat them dry so the salad stays crisp.

 -